+a.
+Communications

-- a.
-Communications: At least 9 credits must be earned in communications courses, including 6 credits to satisfy the written English requirement [ENGx111 English Composition, ENG 101 English Composition, ENG 102 Composition II, ENG 201 Writing for the Professions].
-Courses in speech, technical writing, or similar courses in either written or oral communications are applicable toward the communications requirements. - b.
-Ethics: At least 3 credits must be earned in ethics [BUS 323 Business Ethics] - c.
-Social Sciences/History: At least 9 credits must be earned, including Organizational Behavior [BUS 311 Organizational Behavior] and additional subjects such as sociology, economics, history, psychology, and anthropology. - d.
-Humanities Electives: At least 3 credits must be earned in humanities electives.
+At least 9 credits must be earned in communications courses, including 6 credits to satisfy the written English requirement [ENGx111 English Composition, ENG 101 English Composition, ENG 102 Composition II, ENG 201 Writing for the Professions].
+Courses in speech, technical writing, or similar courses in either written or oral communications are applicable toward the communications requirements.

+b.
+Ethics

+At least 3 credits must be earned in ethics [BUS 323 Business Ethics]

+c.
+Humanities Electives

+At least 3 credits must be earned in humanities electives.
 Humanities subjects include, but are not limited to, advanced writing, literature, foreign languages, religion, philosophy, art, and music.